Dhara Dhevi Hotel

 Average time to visit

 The best time to visit Chiang Mai is between October and April.
 The monsoon season traditionally begins in May and lasts through to October, with July to September usually being the time of heaviest rain.
 The hottest month is April, when temperatures can hit the 40s.
 The cooler months of November to January will be a good time to travel if you don't like the heat, with the average day temperature slightly below 30°C.

-Call us on to start planning your vacation to Dhara Dhevi Hotel or take a look at our itineraries to Northern Thailand
+Call us on to start planning your holiday to Dhara Dhevi Hotel or take a look at our itineraries to Thailand

 The Dhara Devi Hotel is a luxury 5 star oasis of tranquillity, set in 60 acres of rice paddies and plantation farmland.
 It has been designed to recreate the elegance of an ancient Lanna Kingdom Palace, hence guests are treated like kings.

 The Dhara Dhevi Hotel is an intricately designed retreat with architectural influences borrowed from the Lanna Kingdom, colonial mansions and traditional wooden rice barns.
 It is hard to believe that it was only built in 2005 as it looks so historical.
 Not only is it a wonderfully designed hotel with fabulous food, service and accommodation, but if offers a vast array of cultural, adventurous and relaxing activities and there is something to suit everyone.

 123 opulent suites and villas are adorned with Thai silks and teak wood furnishings.
 Views over the meticulously landscaped gardens or verdant rice terraces are simply stunning and the wonderful staff completes the overwhelming decadence felt while staying here.